bitwarden/contributing-docs/docs/contributing/featureflags.md

 where the flags are sourced.

-The source of the flags is dependent upon the Bitwarden server instance that is being used, as for client development the flags are served from the Bitwarden `Api`.
+The source of the flags is dependent upon the Bitwarden server instance that is being used, as for client development the flags are served from the Bitwarden API.

 | Server configuration | Flag source                                            |
 | -------------------- | ------------------------------------------------------ |